 Almost everyone has memories of tuna casseroles and tuna sandwiches when they were little.
-My favorite recipes for canned tuna were the sandwiches my mom made on whole wheat bread.
+For example, consider the sandwiches your mom may have made on whole-wheat bread.
 They were very simple but full of flavor.
 These recipes start with canned tuna.

 Finally, make sure that the tuna you purchase is labeled 'dolphin-safe'.
 Several organizations, along with the U.S. government, have instituted monitoring programs to help protect these mammals.
 Some companies have pledged to continue 'dolphin-safe' fishing practices even if U.S. standards are weakened, which they may be.

 Read the labels, and also keep an eye out for canned or vacuum-packed tuna on sale.
 Canned tuna, properly stored, will last for a year in your pantry.
 And you'll always have ingredients for an easy meal on hand.

 Nutrition and Warnings

 Tuna is considered a heart-healthy food since it is rich in omega-3 fatty acids.
 It is low in fat and carbohydrates and high in protein.